mnascimento86/Compass-19/README.md

 Weight of patients
 Height of patients
 Status of patients
-All activities about that patient ( Gym, sports, normal eating food, how is living) and some other fields required by Healthy doctors (Stakeholders)
+All activities about that patient rotines ( Gym, sports, normal eating food, how is his or her routines) and some other fields required by Healthy doctors (Stakeholders)

 Talking about folders: